 Something needed to be said.

 He had already known who was responsible, but with this new knowledge, he knew how to get to the point to stop it.
 There was one creature that was to blame, and he would end them before they even began.
 That was the gift he would give the world.
 Would anyone not do the same?
 Faced with a monster poised to bring pain and suffering upon the world, would anyone not end them before they had the chance?
 It is only natural to wish to stop the seeds of evil before they can sprout into suffering.

 “The mask will protect you,” the man in black added.

-“It is time.”
-His voice, the mask’s voice whispered, either to the man in black or to himself he was not sure.
+“It is time,” his voice, the mask’s voice whispered, either to the man in black or to himself he was not sure.
+He stepped into the light, bright and blinding.

 The clan had settled upon the river for several weeks now as they met the fish coming upstream to spawn.
-It was salmon season, the season of gathering that sacred fish that brought life and plenty to his people.
+It was the salmon season, the season of gathering salmon, that sacred fish that brought life and plenty to his people.
 The season just before they moved into the valleys of the east sending groups into the mountains to gather berries.
 The time before they began preparation for winter and the hunts to come.

 The hot seasons came with living in the teepees they used to travel from area to area and ensure easy access to much-needed foods.
 Turtle liked this time more than hunkering down in longhouses throughout winter.
 Sure, winter allowed him to compete with Raging River in the hunt, but it felt too unchanging, too stagnant of an existence.

 He knew that there were clans in the world that never moved from place to place.
 Choosing instead to remain rooted in one spot, but it was not a life he could understand.
 He was made for the constant moving and changing of his clan, and he embraced every moment of the hot seasons that allowed him this freedom of travel.